-- 1) Eligibility Screening Pre-Proposal Staff will review the materials submitted for eligibility and invite proposals from each applicant whose proposed Universal Service Plan is deemed eligible.
-Staff may determine that all, some, or none of the areas in the Universal Service Plan are eligible.
-If a Universal Service Plan and the Applicant are deemed eligible, the Applicant need not submit additional prescreening materials for subsequent projects within the same Universal Service Plan. - 2) Full Proposals by Invitation Only Full proposals will be accepted by invitation only.
+- 1) Eligibility Screening Pre-Proposal Staff will review the materials submitted for eligibility and invite proposals from those applicants whose proposed Universal Service Area(s) are deemed eligible.
+Staff may determine that all, some, or none of the areas are.
+If a Universal Service Area and the Applicant are deemed eligible, the Applicant need not submit additional prescreening materials for subsequent projects within the same Universal Service Area. - 2) Full Proposals by Invitation Only Full proposals will be accepted by invitation only.
 The Applicant will have the option to between two paths.
 The first "Conventional" Path is a traditional bid for service.
 The second option, "Phased Approach" is for applicants that desire a more collaborative approach with additional oversight in exchange for performance payments.

-Conventional Phased Open to All Eligible Applicants Open to Eligible Applicants Constructing Publicly Owned Infrastructure Requires "Not to Exceed" Price Requires "Estimated" Cost Payment once the network is certified as Performance payments in exchange for complete.
-Payment shall not exceed the "Not additional accountability and transparency to Exceed" Price. steps to be negotiated in the grant agreement.
-All documentation provided in Full Proposal Iterative process to ensure network and retail services offered comply with Act 71 requirements.
-Detailed Design Certified by Principal Engineer Iterative process among Applicant, VCBB Staff to be compliant with VCBB Outside Plan Design and Contractors to ensure detailed design

-Requirements due 120 days following grant meets all VCBB Outside Plant Design

-execution.
-Failure to do so will result in Requirements.

-possible forfeiture of the award.

-Quarterly Progress Reports Monthly Reporting

-Submission of "As Built" Plans and On-Site Submission of "As Built" Plans and On-Site
+Conventional Phased Open to All Eligible Applicants Open to Eligible Applicants Constructing Publicly Owned Infrastructure Requires "Not to Exceed"Price Requires "Estimated"Cost Payment once the network is certified as Performance payments in exchange for complete.
+Payment shall not exceed the "Not additional accountability and transparency to Exceed"Price. steps to be negotiated in the grant agreement.
+All documentation provided in Full Proposal Iterative Process to ensure network and retails serviced offered comply with Act 71 requirements.
+Detailed Design Certified by Principal Engineer Iterative process between Applicant and VCBB to be compliant with VCBB Outside Plan Design Staff and Contractors to ensure detailed design Requirements due 120 days following grant meetings all VCBB Outside Plant Design execution.
+Failure to do so will result in Requirements. possible forfeiture of the award.
+Quarterly Progress Reports Monthly Reporting Submission of "As Built"Plans and On-Site Submission of "As Built"Plans and On-Site Inspection Required for final release of funds.
 Inspection Required for final release of funds.
-Inspection Required for final release of funds.

-If Applicant offers a staged approach to

-building out the entire Universal Service Plan,

-the Applicant may seek reimbursement at

-intervals to be negotiated in the Grant

-Agreement, based on meeting certain

-performance metrics with the Board.
+If Applicant offers a phased approach to building out the entire Universal Service Plan, the Applicant may seek reimbursement after each phase is completed, inspected.
+And offering service rather than wait until the completion of the entire Universal Service Plan.